danielmork/danielmork.github.io/index.md

 - STAT 315 Intro to Theory and Practice of Statistics (instructor): Sp19, Fa19
 - STAT 301 Intro to Statistical Methods (instructor): Fa17, Sp18, Fa18

-## Consulting
-Below are examples of projects I have consulted on for both exploratory research and publication.
-- Sorghum plant metabolomics, changes over time induced by water or nitrogen stress conditions
-- Machine learning methods for classification of coffee beans based on mass spectrometry data
-- Radiology and ultrasonography analyses in thoroughbred race horses, associations between irregularities and race results
-- Structural equation modeling of longitudinal relationships between meaningful activities and meaning in life for U.S. military veterans in college
-- Local dust storm prediction in the South-West United States
-- Individual factors driving rural medical debt concerns
-- Relationships between sleep and activity habits of practicing physicians
-- Analysis of the presence of cataracts in Siberian Husky versus other dog breeds